 So, how will you decorate your classroom?
 Will you have a theme? (yes, middle school can have a theme).

 Some of my favorite and easy classroom décor ideas include word walls (pretty and effective) and fun bulletin board ideas!
+Here are NINE science classroom décor idea that are actually useful, and not just cute!

 There is SO much inspiration online with beautiful, fabulous, and creative classrooms.
 Search “classroom makeover” in Pinterest and thank me later!